What is a Finder?

 March 18, 2019

-A finder firm is often mistaken for a broker or a sell-side advisor.
+A finder firm is often mistaken for a broker or a sell-side advisory group.
 There are key differences that are very impactful to a potential seller.

-We are often asked, “what is a finder or are you brokers?”.
+We are often asked, “what is a finder and are you a broker?”.
 So here is the long answer.

 A finder supports both buyers and sellers of companies but is only compensated by the buyer when a deal closes.
-Finders are often mistake for business brokers, but the two are very different.
-A business broker represents a seller and is compensated by that seller - often through a monthly retainer fee and a closing fee if a deal closes.
-This can add up to hundreds of thousands of dollars for a typical M&A deal.
+Finders are often mistaken for business brokers, but the two are very different.
+A business broker represents a seller and is compensated by that seller - often through a monthly retainer fee and a 3-6% fee based on the transaction value.
+This can add up to hundreds of thousands of dollars for a typical M&A deal, in some deals even millions.

 A finder is only compensated when a deal closes.
-This provides a ton of flexibility - both financially and personally - to the seller.
+This provides a ton of flexibility - both financially and personally to the seller.
 The seller has no obligation to pay a monthly fee or even a closing fee if he/she sells their business.
 The seller also does not have any pressure throughout the process.
+They can work directly with the buyer eliminating any conflicts of interest.

 The retainer fee a broker charges is not unreasonable though, this ensures the seller is actually committed.
 A lot of work goes into finding the buyer, helping the seller along the way and negotiating on their behalf.
 This requires compensation.